 The core of the Bi-State sage-grouse population resides within the Bodie Hills and South Mono Population Management Units (PMUs) located in Mono County, California.
 In 2017, total sage-grouse male attendance declined by 21.7% from 2016 in Mono County.
-The decrease was most likely attributed to declines in males counted in the Bodie Hills (down approximately 31 percent from 2016) where personnel were challenged by access due to snow accumulations during a strong winter that occurred in 2016-2017.
+The decrease was most likely attributed to declines in males counted in the Bodie Hills (down approximately 31 percent from 2016) where personnel had limited access due to heavy snow accumulation during the 2016-2017 winter.
 An approximate 2% decline was exhibited in the Nevada portion of the Bi-State population from a subset of leks consistently counted.
-Average male attendance in the Desert Creek population actually showed a modest increase of 5.5% whereas the Mount Grant population declined by 19% from 2016.
-The effects of drought that occurred from 2011-2015 along with a record setting winter during 2016-2017 have likely had effects on annual survival, nest survival and brood survival that are ultimately reflected in lek counts.
+Average male attendance in the Desert Creek population showed a modest increase of 5.5%, whereas the Mount Grant population declined by 19% from 2016.
+The effects of drought that occurred from 2011-2015 along with a record-setting winter during 2016-2017 have likely effected annual survival, nest survival and brood survival rates that are ultimately reflected in lek counts.